 Hair Fungus Treatment

-Sometimes a short course of steroid therapy is on matter to suppress the inflammation.
-In addition, suitable hair fungus shampoo are also provided.
+Sometimes a short course of steroid therapy is a matter to suppress the inflammation.
+In addition, suitable hair fungus shampoos are also provided.
 The duration of treatment is on average 4-6 weeks.

 If you have such a problem, you should consult a specialist, as soon as possible.
 For getting more information you can contact Erdem Clinic.